avadapal/avadapal.github.io/_teaching/2024-teaching-1.md

 Students are welcome to meet the instructor and discuss any thing from the course during the office hours.

+### Assignments

+-Assignment 1 can be downloaded here.

 Course Schedule
 ------------------------------